The Exposure Triangle Explained: Aperture, Shutter Speed & ISO for Landscape Photography

 - Strategy: Meter for the highlights (point at a bright part of the sky, but not the sun) to ensure they aren't blown out.
 Your foreground may appear dark (an underexposed image in the shadows), but it is often easier to recover shadow detail in post-processing than to recover blown highlights.
 In high dynamic range scenes, you may need to blend exposures to avoid underexposure in shadows or an overexposed image in the highlights.

 - Settings: Use M mode, a narrow aperture (f/11), and base ISO (100).
-Adjust exposure time until the histogram shows the histogram shows the highlights are just shy of clipping on the right edge.
+Adjust exposure time until the histogram shows the highlights are just shy of clipping on the right edge.

 Water in Motion: Capturing Silky Smooth Falls and Dynamic Waves